mdnurul/CPP-2-C/README.md

 ```
 gcc (Ubuntu 5.4.0-6ubuntu1~16.04.10) 5.4.0 20160609
 ```
-In case og not installed please install using below command for ubuntu user
+In case gcc not installed please install using below command for ubuntu user other use just google it.
 ```
 sudo apt install gcc
 ```